 Avoid problems and failures in your PC when you want to play.
-Start downloading DirectX 9 for Windows XP for free or for any other compatible Windows operating system and you’ll have the libraries you need to run video games on your Windows operating system.
+Start downloading DirectX 9 for Windows XP for free or for any other Windows compatible operating system and you’ll have the indispensable libraries to run video games on your Windows operating system.

-DirectX 10 is the version of Microsoft’s APIs library especially oriented to videogame development that was released for Windows Vista in 2006.
-It is compatible with Windows 10, Windows 8, Windows 7 and Windows Vista.
+DirectX 10 is the version of Microsoft’s library of APIs specifically geared toward video game development that was released for Windows Vista in 2006.
+It is compatible with Windows 10, Windows 8, Windows 7, and Windows Vista.

-Windows 95 was the paradigm shift in many things for Microsoft operating systems, starting by replacing the traditional MS-DOS command console (although it had access to it) by a graphical interface that brought the people closer to computers (interface that already had OS / 2 or Mac).
-One of these changes affected the way of understanding the multimedia environment on the PC, which became richer in all its aspects.
+Windows 95 represented a paradigm shift in many things for Microsoft’s operating systems, starting by replacing the traditional MS-DOS command console (although it was accessible) with a graphical interface that brought the people closer to the computers (an interface that OS/2 or the Mac already had).
+One of these changes affected the understanding of the multimedia environment on the PC, which became richer in all its aspects.

 Â¡DON’T HESITATE: DOWNLOAD THE APP AND GET THOUSANDS OF FREE PRIZES!Â